 Reduced Course Load

-Initial difficulty with the English language or reading requirements in the first year of attendance.
+- Initial difficulties with the English language and/or initial difficulty with reading requirements

 Final Semester of Study